maxi0604/aoc2023/README.md

 I don't know what you'd be using this for, but if you must: AGPLv3 or later.
 ## Log
 - d1: Finished part 1 with `x86-64 Assembly`, part 2 was becoming too depressing, so I wrote `C` instead.
 (Wow, wouldn't have expected to ever consider C as an upgrade...)
+- d2: Finished part 1 and 2 with `Haskell`.
+After wasting way to much time on unsuccessfully trying to understand parser combinators, I just wrote a minor abomination using `splitOn`.
+The actual tasks were quite fun to implement (It's always fun to get to use `transpose`), however.